jsoni9543/MockCryptoApp/README.md

-# SampleCryptoApp
+# SampleCryptoApp - Take Home Assessment for CoinFlip

 1. Created a clean MVVM architecture for coinPaprika open API to display Coin List
 2. User can click on CoinList item and it will navigate user to next screen.
 3. TechStack - RestAPI, Retrofit, Gson, DaggerHilt, Jetpack Compose, Compose Navigation
-4. Created this for Coinflip Take Home Assessment

 Screenshot